Pink Bourbon Coffee El Vergel

 Colombian coffee is a product coffee drinkers all over the world are familiar with because of its notorious full body and cupping notes that include citrus and chocolate.

-As a result, Huila coffee farms are the top producers in the country with an output of 200,000,000 kilos of coffee annually.
-Since 2008, Huila has produced more coffee than traditional coffee growing regions Antioquia and the Central Valley.
+As a result, Tolima coffee farms are some of the top producers in the country with an output of millions of kilos of coffee annually.
+Since 2008, Tolima and Huila have produced more coffee than traditional coffee growing regions Antioquia and the Central Valley.
 It is also one of the first regions to embrace specialty coffees.